-Stuart Cherry is a partner in the Firm’s litigation group with a broad based commercial litigation practice.
-He joined the firm in September 2019.
+Stuart A. Cherry is a partner in the Firm’s litigation group with a broad based commercial litigation practice.

-From May 2017 to September 2019, he served as Deputy Legal Counsel to Maryland Governor Larry Hogan, serving as part of the Governor’s in-house legal team.
+Prior to joining the firm, Stu served as Deputy Legal Counsel to Maryland Governor Larry Hogan from May 2017 to September 2019, serving as part of the Governor’s in-house legal team.
 In that capacity, he advised the Governor and members of his Administration on constitutional issues, executive authority, regulatory matters, procurements, ethics, clemency and paroles, and significant litigation.
 He served as the Public Information Act Officer for the Office of Governor, coordinating the Administration’s responses to document requests from media and other requesters.
 He also helped draft executive orders and advised on appointment issues, including judicial appointments.
 In this role, he learned a significant amount about how State government works, and is now in a position to put that knowledge to work for his clients.

-Throughout his legal career, Mr. Cherry has maintained a strong commitment to his clients and a reputation for vigorous representation, with the highest ethical standards.
+Throughout his legal career, Stu has maintained a strong commitment to his clients and a reputation for vigorous representation, with the highest ethical standards.

 - Listed as a Super Lawyer for Maryland in Business Litigation (2021)